ShozenD/julia-pkg-dev/README.md

     ]
 )
 ```
-To dive into the above code, items such as "Page 1" and "Page 2.1" will be included in the table of contents of your documentation webpage, while files such as `page1.md` and `page21.md` are the corresponding markdown files to generate these webpages.
+To dive into the above code, phrases such as "Page 1" and "Page 2.1" will be included in the table of contents of your documentation webpage, while files such as `page1.md` and `page21.md` are the corresponding markdown files to generate these webpages.

 *Tip:* To better organize the markdown folders in `docs/src/`, one can create directories within `docs/src/` to store and organize the files within.
 For example, one can create `docs/src/pg2_files/` and store `page21.md` and `page22.md`.
 This means that `page21.md` and `page22.md` in the above code should be changed to `pg2_files/page21.md` and `pg2_files/page22.md` respectively.